 All of these are merely selected suggestions from the great and varied pool of Hanami experiences, and it is entirely up to you to find out how to best enjoy the first warm days of the year amongst the most Japanese of sceneries available.

 As cherry trees only blossom for not much longer than a week, forecasts on when exactly the blooming begins are very extremely popular, helpful and surprisingly exact.
-This year the Tokyo region is estimated to be in full bloom around the last week of March and the first week of April, with the north of Japan trailing into the beginning of May, and the south starting comparably earlier.
+This year the Tokyo region is estimated to be in full bloom around the last half of March, with the north of Japan trailing into the beginning of May, and the south starting comparably earlier.

 Finally, below we provide you with a list of some more famous and popular Hanami spots: